 Ralph is a Senior Managing Director at Altaira Ltd., which offers wealth management services to family offices and high net worth individuals.
 He is regularly consulted for his market opinion by CNBC, Fox Business, Barron’s, and others.
 Ralph is a trustee on the board of the Security Industry Institute and is involved in the establishment of the Securities Traders Association University.
 He is also the founder of the Chartered Market Technicians Association, which today has more than 80 chapters and 5,000 members globally.
 He also founded and was the first chairman of the International Federation of Technical Analysts.

-A former director of technical research at Knight Equity Markets, Ralph worked for 15 years at Prudential Equity Groups as director of technical analysis.
-He worked at several of the financial industry's top firms, including Kidder Peabody & Co. and Smith Barney
+A former director of technical research at Knight Equity Markets, Ralph worked for 15 years at Prudential Equity Group as director of technical analysis.
+He worked at several of the financial industry's top firms, including Kidder Peabody & Co. and Smith Barney.

 He is the Co-author of the Chartered Market Technician (CMT) examination and author of The Fourth Mega-Market, Now Through 2011: How Three Earlier Bull Markets Explain the Present and Predict the Future.

-Duff joined Piper Jaffray in 1980 in the institutional fixed income sales group.
+Duff joined Piper Sandler in 1980 in the institutional fixed income sales group.
 He was later promoted to manager of institutional sales and trading in 1994, and then served as president of the individual investor services and capital markets areas until 1996.
-During the time period that Piper Jaffray was owned by U.S. Bancorp (1996 through 2003), Duff served as president of Piper Jaffray and vice chair of U.S. Bancorp for the wealth management group.
+During the time period that Piper Sandler was owned by U.S. Bancorp (1996 through 2003), Duff served as president of Piper Sandler and vice chair of U.S. Bancorp for the wealth management group.